 Are you tired of having a headset clamped to your head every day?

 You can go one step further, get a decent quality studio desktop microphone, run the sound through your speakers, and you can have all your conversations headset free.

 This is actually how I do it most of the time unless it is a long meeting where I know I need to walk around the house, then I use the headset.

 10. Get Multiple Monitors

 After such a long time working from home, it actually annoys me to go into the office.
 I love the office for the people and the face to face meetings, presentations, personal contact, and having a laugh.
 So, when I go into the office, I literally do not do anything but people stuff.

 Because when you go into the office, the only productivity tool you have is your laptop, with its tiny screen and touchpad mouse.
 It is such a backward step I literally leave the computer work until I get back home.
 Even email bores me on such a device.

-Because at home I have 3 huge monitors connected to my work machine.
-Even 2 screens are 5 times better than 1 screen.
+Because at home I have three huge monitors connected to my work machine.
+Even two screens are five times better than one screen.
 Most laptops can support multiple monitor setups, simply buy the extra screens and plug them in.
 Then you can have your email and Skype running on one screen and your Excel and PowerPoints running on another.

 Whether you are at home or in the office, it is always beneficial to have your key working documents in the cloud.
-I use OneDrive with Microsoft Office 365, but Dropbox is also a great solution.
+I use OneDrive with Microsoft Office 365, but Dropbox is also an OK solution but expensive.
 Instant document backup and accessible from everywhere the cloud is your friend.